langenhagen/scripts/README.md

 # Scripts
-Scrict that can do some stuff.
+Scripts that can do some stuff.

 - author: andreasl